 Those are all reasons why monthly giving is good for your organization but it’s also good for donors as it is a high impact, high convenience form of giving.

-2. Good for donors
+2. Recurring giving is good for donors

-Giving $300 seems out reach for quite a few donors or is maybe a bigger decision.
+Giving $300 seems outreach for quite a few donors or is maybe a bigger decision.
 But for many people giving $25 a month is very doable which adds up to that $300.
 Recurring donations allow people to make larger donations while managing their own cash flow.

 A study in The Science of Giving found that giving in smaller amounts more often made people happier than giving larger amounts less frequently.
 So even if someone had $300 to give at once, they, in theory, would be happier giving it away in $25 increments throughout the year.